 Make a Commitment to Care for Yourself

-Sticking to a regimen may seem like a chore at first, but perseverance and flexibility are crucial.
+Developing and sticking to a self-care routine may seem like a chore at first, but perseverance and flexibility are crucial.
 If something doesn’t work at first, try once more or change your approach entirely.
 As long as you are taking time to do something for yourself, it shouldn’t be seen as a hassle or a failure.
+The goal is self-care, not self-improvement.
 You are important; believe that you are worth the time.

 Never forget that professional counseling is always an option.
 Self-care works for many of us, but when thoughts and feelings become too dark and overwhelming, the right counselor can help you find your way again.
-Regardless of how you go about it, the key message is that you must take care of yourself.
-Your wellbeing and that of your care recipient depend on it.
+Regardless of how you go about it, the key message is that you must be kind to yourself.
+Your well-being and that of your care recipient depend on it.